 - Modification for home and vehicle: If you have mobility issues after your accident, the cost of making your home and vehicle wheelchair-accessible or easy to use may be considerable.

-It's easy to think of ICBC as "your" insurer.
-However, it's important to understand that ICBC isn't just there for you as an injured person: it's there for all policyholders.
-And one of the things ICBC has to do is make sure they don't pay out too much to injured individuals, or the system will become more expensive for everyone.
+It’s important to understand that insurance companies aren’t just there for you as an injured person: they’re there for all policyholders.
+And one of the things they have to do is make sure they don’t pay out too much to injured individuals, or the system will become more expensive for everyone.

 They are not there to simply give you whatever you ask for.
 They are there to give you what they think you need and balance your needs against the needs of all other policyholders in British Columbia.